gMetapop/gMetapop/README.md

 For the gMetapop simulator: Frédéric Raspail frederic.raspail@inrae.fr, Pauline Garnier-Géré pauline.garnier-gere@inrae.fr
 For this repository: Pauline Garnier-Géré pauline.garnier-gere@inrae.fr

-For bug reporting, you can also declare a New issue (green button on the right) on the "Issues" page
+For bug reporting, you can also declare a New issue (green button on the right) in the "Issues" page